 Congratulations to Atkins India, who have retained the Sponsors Award after a very close battle with KBR.

 The Finalists are also now decided.

 The top six from the last round remain there to be the Finalists of MERIT 2018 but the order changed.
-'Not That Team' with no sponsor rose three places to be first heading into the final with a lead of two points!
-Atkins Chin's 'Atkins Amigos' and Atkins India's 'Regime' stay in places two and three.
-KBR's 'Highwaymen' slip from first to fourth.
-Jacob's 'CH2M is now Jacobs' rise one to fifth place and Atkin India's 'INSIGNIA' slip one to sixth.
+KBR's 'Highwaymen' remain at the top, with 'Not That Team' with no sponsor rising two places to second place.
+Atkins Chin's 'Atkins Amigos' and Atkins India's 'Regime' both drop one place to third and fouth respectively, while Jacob's 'CH2M is now Jacobs' rise one to fifth place and Atkin India's 'INSIGNIA' slip one to sixth.